-History of the property at 82 Onkaparinga Valley Road, Woodside, South Australia, 5244
+History at 82 Onkaparinga Valley Road, Woodside, South Australia, 5244

-Repurposing an 1850s bungalow for a modern business centre
+Repurposing a 1850s bungalow, now a modern business centre people in business

 No. 82 Onkaparinga Valley Road, Woodside, has a hidden secret that can still be found today.
 The 1920s looking bungalow is actually a 1856 stone cottage and Woodside's 19th residential building.
 Signs of the original cottage can still be found, from its northern blue stone walls to its internal second passage.
-At one stage, No. 82 had four chimneys, the home of Woodside's first school teacher and later, a manse for the St Mark's Anglican church.
+At one stage, No. 82 was a three-room cottage and the home of Woodside's first school teacher and later, a manse for the St Mark's Anglican church.

 Below are the facts that we know.
 If you know of any further details or have some early photos, we would like to hear from you.
 Call Gordon on 08 8389 7737 or email firstname.lastname@example.org